lettucelootendcities/shell-rc-chatgpt/README.md

 # shell-rc-chatgpt
 A web app used to control Shell RC cars.
-Right now supports only the old cars, written by ChatGPT.
+Right now supports only the old cars, new version in beta, written by ChatGPT

 # Look
 <img width="985" height="348" alt="Screenshot_20251105_182332" src="https://github.com/user-attachments/assets/df07b030-a58a-4c73-8df8-3e632604e809" />